Overview

 What you can do

-- Write down when you first noticed the problem and whether it has changed with time.
+- Write down when you first noticed symptoms and whether they have changed with time.

 - Write down your key medical information, including any surgeries.